Tasevski87/Proffesional-ReadMe-gen/README.md

-# Note-Taker
+# `Juhst Chat`

   ## Description
-Note-Taker app it is created for the needs of a small business client, where he can write, save and delete notes.
+`Juhst Chat app` is a simple, user friendly and easy to use chat messaging app.
+The app is purposefully only focused on messaging, to deliver a high quality messaging experience and nothing else.
+You can look up users, add them as your friend, and begin messaging immediately.

 ------------------------------------------------
 # Table of Contents